Black Nerve

 Yarrou executed his sister in front of all the clan.

-And he said, “Witness the wages of cowardice.”
+And he told them to witness thus the wages of cowardice.

-As if to lend credence to Yarrou’s actions, it was this act which granted him the ophisrhodon akmi, elevated him untouchably above the rest of the Anthimati.
+As if to lend credence to Yarrou’s actions, it was this act which finally granted him the ophisrhodon akmi, elevating him untouchably above the rest of the Anthimati.
 And so it was him they followed, leaving Azalea to rot, her ophisrhodon taken as ornament for his staff.

 Refusing to stay in Shadowcourt and fugitive in Westhold, one might think Yarrou had reached the end of his rope, disgraced and bereft of allies.
 But to the Anthimati that remained by his side, he was instead exultant, gripped by a singular mania.
 His ambitions only heightened in his ill-fortune.
 To his remaining followers, he was no longer Arch-fiend Yarrou or Patriarch Yarrou.
 “No,” he said.
 “Address me henceforth… as King Yarrou.”

-As a fugitive, he returned to the castle Veilgloom in a forgotten woods, examined once more the stone tables of the Erevos shrine.
+As a fugitive, he returned to the Castle Veilgloom in a forgotten and wasted woodland, examined once more the stone tables of the Erevos shrine.
 When he spoke to his followers again, he claimed his akmi had witnessed insight etched in stone that eluded even the five-fang.
 Guided by these new doctrines, Yarrou creates the Kult of Kaos.

 His last surviving child, now known as Chrysaor of the golden sword, had proven his worth in the second trial, rising to the rank of his second in command.
 Then, in the late 1680s, Chrysaor at last sires a child.